 So how does a horse become finished?
-Well it all starts with the rider and what they project to the horse on a very structured basis and once that the rider has the commitment that they want to have a finished horse, creating one come very naturally from trust and confidence that the rider projects allowing the horse to pick those very things from the rider.
+Well, it all starts with the rider and what they project to the horse on a very structured basis, and once that the rider has the commitment that they want to have a finished horse, creating one comes very naturally from the trust and confidence that the rider projects allowing the horse to pick those very things from the rider.

 A finished horse starts with;

 1. A complete and working knowledge of the five categories of bits and their correct usage,

 2. The understanding and correct usage of hands and the principle of contact,

 4. The proper usage of your leg and its overall function,